 In 2012 we bought a derelict farmyard with a canal tunnel and railway line.
 The place was a wreck: covered in concrete with piles of rubbish that had become enveloped by brambles.
 It was my sleeping beauty:

 I instantly fell in love with the ruined post-industrial landscape that had been reclaimed by a sheer untamed brutal wilderness.
 It was a site on the brink of ruin, brimming with the romance of a history lost and nature’s repossession.
-One thing was clear from the start: I didn’t want to lose this romance nor the connection that the site has to both the rural landscape and it own industrial past.
+One thing was clear from the start: I didn’t want to lose this romance; the connection that the site has to both the rural landscape and it own industrial past; nor the wildlife that had made the site their home.

 Naturalistic gardens (often within post-industrial landscapes) are becoming increasingly popular.
 In my opinion, they are the gothic ruins of the 21st century and are the product of a new movement in landscaping and garden-making.
 They are a reaction to the increasing urbanisation of the world and our concerns about the environment.
 And they can be a potent visual representation of nature repossessing man-made industry (it is often this tension between industrial architecture and naturalistic plantings that gives these gardens such dynamism).